"I Contaminated Your Machine With A Virus" removal guide

 How do spam campaigns infect computers?

 How to avoid installation of malware?

-In order to prevent this situation users must realize that the key to computer safety is caution.
-Thus, paying close attention when browsing the Internet is a must.
-Always be sure to think twice before opening email attachments.
-If the file/link is received from someone suspicious and/or it looks irrelevant, then do not open anything.
-Bear in mind that crooks often send deceptive messages in order to abuse recipient's curiosity (e.g., "you've received a package", "you've won a lottery" and so on so forth).
-In other words, they attempt to trick users by offering them something for free.
-Hence, never fall for that.
-Having a reputable anti-virus/anti-spyware suite installed and running is also paramount, since such tools are very likely to detect and eliminate malware before anything bad happens.
-If you've already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.
+The key to computer safety is caution.
+Therefore, pay close attention when browsing the internet.
+Think twice before opening email attachments.
+If the file/link is received from a suspicious party or seems irrelevant, do not open anything.
+Bear in mind that criminals often send deceptive messages to abuse recipients' curiosity (e.g., "you have received a package", "you have won a lottery", and so on).
+They attempt to trick users by offering something free of charge.
+Do not fall for these scams.
+Have a reputable anti-virus/anti-spyware suite installed and running, since these tools can detect and eliminate malware before any damage is done.
+If you have already opened malicious attachments, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Text presented in the "I Contaminated Your Machine With A Virus" email letter:
+Text presented in the "I Contaminated Your Machine With A Virus" email message: